rglick/markdown-html-converter-mailchimp/README.md

 # markdown-html-converter
 This a web service to convert Markdown into HTML.
-This takes in a new-line delineated string passed in as content and returns an HTML-formatted string
+This takes in a new-line delineated string passed in as content and returns an HTML-formatted string.

 Note - I developed this project using a Spring Boot project template provided by IntelliJ as that is what I have the most experience using.
 There is some boilerplate code provided